jieunjeong09/RNAseq-limma/README.md

 The design that includes CellLine leads to identification of several times more significant biological processes, it produces much smaller adjusted p-values and thus more genes sets with adjusted p-value below 0.05.
-This highlights the importance of including the confounding factor in the analysis.
+This highlights the importance of including confounding factors in the analysis.

-**4** Further plans: more steps in gene set analysis
+**4** Planned impreovements: expanding genes set analysis with additional enrichment methods, (e.g. MSigDB, fgsea).